kamiljaved/OS-Lab/README.md

 2. Adding a new syscall in xv6
 3. Implementing a shell (command lind interpreter)
 4. Implementing the MLFQ+Lottery scheduler in xv6
-5. 5.
-Adding an exception upon null pointer dereferencing in xv6
+5. (1) Adding an exception for null pointer dereferencing in xv6

 ---